Ayurvedic medicine is a form of complementary and alternative medicine (CAM) that may be useful in treating erectile dysfunction (ED).

 Ayurvedic practitioners use diet, herbal medicines, exercise, meditation, breathing exercises, and physical therapy, among other methods.
 The goal of Ayurvedic treatments is to cleanse and restore balance to the mind, body, and spirit.

 Practitioners have passed down the practice of Ayurvedic medicine verbally, but a few written documents are available today.

 According to the Ayurvedic literature, a unique combination of space, air, fire, water, and earth makes up each person.
-These universal elements form the three energies:
+These universal elements form the

 - Vata dosha